code42/code42cli/README.md

                         To limit extracted events to those with given exposure types.
   -d--debug             Set to turn on debug logging.
-  --dest-type {stdout,file,syslog}
+  --dest-type {stdout,file,server}
                         The type of destination to send output to.
   --dest C42_DESTINATION
                         Either a name of a local file or syslog host address.
-                        Ignored if destination type is stdout.
+                        Ignored if destination type is 'stdout'.
-  --dest-port C42_SYSLOG_PORT
+  --dest-port C42_DESTINATION_PORT
-                        Port used on syslog destination.
-Ignored if destination type is not syslog.
+                        Port used when sending logs to server.
+Ignored if destination type is not 'server'.
   --dest-protocol {TCP,UDP}
-                        Protocol used to send logs to syslog server.
-Ignored if destination type is not syslog.
+                        Protocol used to send logs to server.
+Ignored if destination type is not 'server'.

 ```

 # Known Issues